maxADeVisser/geospatial_DS_project/README.md

 - Once the two steps above are competed, you can run the application from the root directory of the project using `streamlit run app/app.py`

+Here are to examples of the types of plots that the application generates:
 ![Svendborg-Nyborg](https://github.com/maxADeVisser/geospatial_DS_project/assets/1355181/b67b8d77-01b2-4544-9e6e-38a6195e13fb)
 ![Svendborg](https://github.com/maxADeVisser/geospatial_DS_project/assets/1355181/71a9121e-36d1-449b-a61f-c8f0a9b058e0)